mcogoni/supersdr/README.md

 ```
 ./supersdr.py --kiwiserver 192.168.1.82 --kiwiport 8073 -z 9 -f 198 -w password
 ```
-to just explore your local kiwisdr, or:
+to just explore your local kiwisdr (defaults to kiwisdr.local if not specified), or:

 ```
 ./supersdr.py --kiwiserver sibamanna.duckdns.org --kiwiport 8073 -S 192.168.1.89 -P 4532 -z 9 -f 198
 ```
 to connect to a remote kiwi AND to a local CAT radio for which ```rigctld``` is running on the server located at ```192.168.1.89```.

+To start rigctld use somthing like: ```rigctld -m 237 -r /dev/ttyUSB0``` if you use a Kenwood TS-590SG (model nr.
+237) and it is connected to the USB of your local computer.
+Run ```rigctld -l``` to show a list of supported radios.

 Just use ```--help``` to show all available command line options.

 Main key commands during use are shown by pressing H or moving the mouse to the HELP label on the bottom right.